Accountability & Justice in Washington, DC

 When a person or a company makes a choice that causes harm to someone in our community, we need to find out why that happened.
 Why did they make that choice and also how can we make certain it never happens again to anyone else in our community.
 This is one of our priorities in the cases that we take.
 We need to work together to make our community safer for everyone.

 Corporations need to be held accountable for their actions and when their choices result in injuries or death to others the only way we can work to right this wrong is through our system of civil justice.
-We are honored to have worked with families for over 25 years to balance the harms and make sure the companies and hospitals implement new practices and education their employees to make sure there are no repeats of these tragedies.
+We are honored to have worked with families for over 25 years to balance the harms and make sure the companies and hospitals implement new practices and educate their employees to make sure there are no repeats of these tragedies.
 This makes our community safer not only for families but also for the employees who work in our community.

 Often during the resolution phase of the cases, we obtain personal apologizes for the harms and we also are given detailed information about changes the company has made in order to prevent future incidents.